markniu/PandaPi/README.md

-# PandaPi
+# PandaPi for 3D printer
-## Integrates Marlin & Octoprint into the Raspberry Pi.
+##  use Raspberry Pi as brain, Integrates Marlin & Octoprint into the Raspberry Pi.
 Improve print speed and smoothness
 ### Standing on the shoulders of giants, there will be more possibilities in the 3D printing world.

 ![](https://raw.githubusercontent.com/markniu/PandaPi/master/doc/main_octo.jpg)

-1. the GPIO being able to signal at 10+ Mhz for the 2B+ as compared to 8/32bit MCU limit of about 10Khz/200khz for steps.
-Here is the test results:
-3.5Mhz GPIO test on RPi3+
-750Khz run marlin on RPi3+

-2. Real Time linux kernel

-3. opensource.
+1. High process speed.

-4. based on Octoprint and marlin.
+2. Octoprint + marlin.

-5. use browser to edit instead of Arduino IDE tool
+3. Easy to edit/compile/run (use web browser to edit instead of Arduino IDE/platformio)

 ##   ![Guides link](https://github.com/markniu/PandaPi/wiki)

-## Hardware resources
+## Hardware resources v1.0
+you can drop in creality Ender3 printer with this shield+Raspberry Pi ,just need to print one case for it.

 RaspberryPi | Pi 4B/3B/3B+  | .
 --- | --- | ---
 Extruders | 	1 |